michelf/php-markdown/Readme.md

 	to the standard Markdown syntax these newlines are ignored unless they a preceded by two spaces.
 Thanks to Jonathan Cohlmeyer for the implementation.

+*	Improved the parsing of list items to fix problematic cases that came to light with the addition of `hard_wrap`.
+This should have no effect on the output except span-level list items that ended with two spaces (and thus ended with a line break).

 *	Added a `code_span_content_func` configuration variable which takes a function that will convert the content of the code span to HTML.
 This can be useful to implement syntax highlighting.
 Although contrary to its